thiagocordeiro/serializer/README.md

 This package allows you to parse json objects into php classes without the overhead of annotations, it checks for php object constructor and creates cache classes to convert json into a given class.

 ## How to use
-For Symfony projects a bundle is available at [`serializer-bundle`](https://github.com/thiagocordeiro/serializer-bundle), otherwise the package is available on composer:
+For Symfony projects a bundle is available at [`serializer-bundle`](https://github.com/thiagocordeiro/serializer-bundle)

+For Laravel projects a package is available at [`laravel-serializer`](https://github.com/thiagocordeiro/laravel-serializer)

+otherwise the package is available on composer:
 ```
 composer require thiagocordeiro/serializer
 ```

 PHP Serializer does not use setters, so your class must have a constructor with all properties coming from the json.

-#### Basic example
+#### Basic example (Using getters)
 ```php
 <?php